Overview

 Areas of Practice

-Dan is the recipient of the American Bar Association's 2015 Pro Bono Publico Award, which honors individuals and institutions that have enhanced the human dignity of others by improving or delivering volunteer legal services to our nation's poor and disadvantaged.
+Brown's legal expertise and deep commitment to pro bono has led to numerous awards, including the American Bar Association's 2015 Pro Bono Publico Award, which honors significant contributions to enhance human dignity through volunteer legal services.
 The ABA’s video highlighting Dan’s accomplishments is available here: Daniel L. Brown Video

 Experience